Microsoft charges ahead with spending to serve AI demand

 It will take time to make money, Hood said, noting that Copilot is not ready for general release and any revenues from the product are likely to happen toward the second half of fiscal 2024.

-Microsoft forecast Azure revenue growth of 25 per cent-26 per cent in constant currency for the fiscal first quarter, compared with an estimate of 25.6 per cent from Visible Alpha that does not adjust for foreign exchange rates.
+Microsoft forecast Azure revenue growth of 25-26 per cent in constant currency for the fiscal first quarter, compared with an estimate of 25.6 per cent from Visible Alpha that does not adjust for foreign exchange rates.

-For the segment that includes Azure, Microsoft forecast a first-quarter revenue range with a midpoint of $23.45 billion.
-Analysts on average estimated $23.55 billion, according to Refinitiv data.
+For the segment that includes Azure, Microsoft forecast a first-quarter revenue range with a midpoint of US$23.45 billion.
+Analysts on average estimated US$23.55 billion, according to Refinitiv data.

-The midpoint of its first-quarter forecast for the segment containing Office was $18.15 billion, compared with analysts' consensus estimate of $18.08 billion.
+The midpoint of its first-quarter forecast for the segment containing Office was US$18.15 billion, compared with analysts' consensus estimate of US$18.08 billion.

-Microsoft's forecast for its Windows segment had a midpoint of $12.7 billion, below analysts' estimate of $13.14 billion.
+Microsoft's forecast for its Windows segment had a midpoint of US$12.7 billion, below analysts' estimate of US$13.14 billion.

-Revenue in the fiscal fourth quarter ended June 30 rose to $56.2 billion, beating the consensus estimate of $55.5 billion according to Refinitiv.
-Net income was $2.69 per share, above the $2.55 average estimate.
+Revenue in the fiscal fourth quarter ended June 30 rose to US$56.2 billion, beating the consensus estimate of US$55.5 billion according to Refinitiv.
+Net income was US$2.69 per share, above the US$2.55 average estimate.

-Microsoft's Intelligent Cloud unit, which houses the Azure cloud computing platform, increased its revenue to $24 billion slightly topped expectations according to Refinitiv data.
+Microsoft's Intelligent Cloud unit, which houses the Azure cloud computing platform, increased its revenue to US$24 billion slightly topped expectations according to Refinitiv data.

 Azure revenue rose 26 per cent, beating a 25.2 per cent growth estimate from Visible Alpha.

-The company is still navigating a PC business slump with sales, including of its Windows operating system, falling to $13.9 billion.
-The segment with the LinkedIn social network and its Office productivity software increased sales to $18.3 billion.
+The company is still navigating a PC business slump with sales, including of its Windows operating system, falling to US$13.9 billion.
+The segment with the LinkedIn social network and its Office productivity software increased sales to US$18.3 billion.
 Both segments slightly topped the average analyst estimate, according to Refinitiv data.

-Capital expenditures jumped to $10.7 billion from $7.8 billion in the fiscal third quarter, after the company told investors spending would rise as it builds out data centers for AI work.
+Capital expenditures jumped to US$10.7 billion from US$7.8 billion in the fiscal third quarter, after the company told investors spending would rise as it builds out data centers for AI work.

 Microsoft has started integrating AI functionality across its products such as Azure, Microsoft 365, GitHub and several developer tools.